cssnr/virustotal-action/README.md

 If provided, will process the corresponding release.
 The release ID can be generated from a previous step.
 By providing a release ID, this action does not need to run on a release event to process a release.

+#### sha256

+If enabled this will calculate the file's SHA256 hash, and include it in the output.

 #### summary